 A heuriger is an Austrian wine tavern with homemade food and wine which is only open for a few months during the growing seasons.
 So during the growing seasons, Viennese locals would definitely head to a heuriger to have delicious homemade delights!
 And the best place to enjoy it would be in the country.
 We were brought to Heuriger Sirbu, and the view was fantastic, with the Viennese vineyards all around us.
 I think I was too hungry though, somehow I forgot to take a photo of the tavern.
 But I did take photos of the surrounding countryside.

 The food may look simple, but they were pretty delicious, especially the crispy pork knuckle, you can hear the crunch as you bite it.
 I was also taught to drink like the locals do, a spritzer, which a mix of soda water and wine.

 Lastly, I have to make a special mention to Vienna rye bread, they are dense and moist with just the right amount of crisp at the sides, and a tinge of sourdough tang that makes them so different from usual bread.
-It was my first time trying rye bread, and I fell in love with it instantly, and was very happy rye bread was a pleasant accompaniment that in most of my meals there.
+It was my first time trying rye bread, and I fell in love with it instantly, and was very happy that rye bread was a pleasant accompaniment to most of my meals there.

 Heuriger Sirbu Where: Kahl Str.
 210 / A-1190 Wien Opening Hours: (April-October) Mon-Fri 16:00 to 23:00; Sat 15:00 to 23:00 Website: http://www.sirbu.at